shibukazu/open-ve/docs/TLS.md

-# Try TLS Connection (on Master-Slave Architecture)
+# TLS

-This document describes how to debug TLS connection in Open-VE.
+This document describes how to set up TLS connection in Open-VE.

+> [!NOTE]
-Note: This document uses docker-compose to run Open-VE.
+> This document uses docker-compose to run Open-VE.
 So you can connct slave node by using `localhost:8082` from outside of the container, and `slave-node:8082` from inside of the container.

 ## Generate Certificates